 If I could suggest improvements, small touches such as pyjamas, mattress pads or pre-selecting meals online would go a long way in making this a competitive choice for travellers.

-But having paid 78,000 Qantas Points and minimal taxes, I feel this represents excellent value for three business class flights, access to three outstanding lounges, and the chance to add a sneaky Hong Kong mini-stopover into the mix too.
+But having paid 78,000 Qantas Points and minimal taxes (note this will jump to 90,000 Qantas Points from 18 September 2019), I feel this represents excellent value for three business class flights, access to three outstanding lounges, and the chance to add a sneaky Hong Kong mini-stopover into the mix too.
 I wouldn’t hesitate to book this itinerary using my points again.